stdarg/config-js/README.md

 config.js
 =========
-A simple config utility for node.js, that uses a single JavaScript file with an export JavaScript object.
+A config utility for node.js, that uses a single JavaScript file with an export JavaScript object.
 After loading the JavaScript object from the configuration file, all properties are set constant, preventing changes.
 However, if the file is changed on disk, it is automatically reloaded.

+There is support for environment targets.
+If you have the environment variable `NODE_ENV` set and you have '##' in your file path, config.js substitutes the '##' with the contents of `NODE_ENV` and then loads that file.
+If you have a file named `./conf/app_PRODUCTION.js`, you would load it like so:

+    process.env.NODE_ENV = 'PRODUCTION';
+    var Config = require('config-js');
+    var config = new Config('./conf/app_##');

 config.js uses "have" to validate arguments passed to it.
 If you pass incorrect arguement types, have will throw.
 You should not wrap your calls in try/catch